-In addition to the above basic mechanisms, we also make use of several other functional elements, which we now describe.
+In addition to the above basic mechanisms, we also make use of other functional elements, which we now describe.

-Extended Patch.
-As defined, patches of a PM or a VM are restricted to quadrilaterals or triangles, which limits the range of shapes the pop-up can represent.
+Extended patch.
+As defined, patches of a PM or a VM are restricted to quadrilaterals or triangles, which would limit the range of shapes the pop-up could represent.
 To allow more flexibility, we allow further polygons lying in the same plane to be attached to the patches of a PM or VM.
 An augmented patch of this kind is referred to as an extended patch (EP for short).
-In our implementation, we restrict extended patches to those with six or fewer vertices.
+In our implementation, we restrict extended patches to having six or fewer vertices, to constrain the number of parameters during pop-up meachnism optimization.
 An example is illustrated in Figure 6.

 Ground patch and Pull-tab.
 The transforming pop-up needs to have one ground patch and one pull-tab to function properly.
 The ground patch remains static during transformation; it also serves as the reference frame.
-We select a root mechanism from amongst the PMs and VMs, and the ground patch is selected as one of the patches belonging to the root mechanism.
+We select a root mechanism from amongst the PMs and VMs, then the ground patch is selected as one of the patches belonging to the root mechanism.
 The ground patch can be extended for better aesthetics, and generally forms a large part of the page of the book.
 The pull-tab is a rectangular patch that the user pulls (or pushes) to actuate transformation of the pop-up.
-It is associated with a small parallel mechanism which is linked to the root mechanism through an opposite hinge linkage: see Figure 7.
-This actually shows a push-tab-in any mechanism, pulling the tab makes the transformation go in one direction, and pushing the tab makes it go in the opposite direction.
-The user decides for any given mechanism whether the initial tab direction is pull or push, when manually adding the tab.
+It

 Fig. 6.
-Three extended patched attached to a parallel mechanism.
+Three extended patches attached to a parallel mechanism.

-Fig. 7. (a) Illustration of a pull-tab. (b) Side view of a pull-tab.
+Fig. 7. (a) A pull-tab. (b) Side view of this pull-tab.